gargum/ESP-BLE-HID/README.md

   TRANS,    TRANS,   TRANS,   TRANS     // use new, shortened aliases for ease of use.
 };

-KEYMAP(layers) = {                      // Keymaps in SquidHID are simply sets of layers.
+KEYMAP(keymap) = {                      // Keymaps in SquidHID are simply sets of layers.
     base,
     func,
     game